guycole/mellow-wombat/infra/rpi3_config.md

     1. ```mkdir /var/mellow```
     1. ```chgrp wombat /var/mellow```
     1. ```chmod 775 /var/mellow```
-    1. Each collection system needs a raw subdirectory under /var/mellow, i.e. "/var/mellow/hyena/raw" and should be readable from minion user group (for rsync(1) to copy).
+    1. Each collection system needs a raw subdirectory under /var/mellow, i.e. "/var/mellow/hyena/raw" and should be readable from wombat user group (for rsync(1) to copy).

 ## Networking
 1. When first booted, there will be WiFi connectivity (wlan0) and eth0 under DHCP